rschmukler/swift-nifty/Readme.md

 println(counter) // prints 6
 ```

-#### Classes and Named Parameters
+#### Methods and Named Parameters

-To make swift look more "Objective-C like", Apple decided to have but the first
+To make swift look more "Objective-C like", Apple decided to have all but the first
 parameter be named by default on instance methods.
 For example:

 ```swift